uptane/uptane-standard/uptane-standard.md

 The Primary SHALL download and verify images for itself and for all of its associated Secondaries.
 Images SHALL be verified by checking that the hash of the image file matches the hash specified in the Director's Targets metadata for that image.

-There may be several different filenames that all refer to the same image binary, as described in {{metadata_filename_rules}}.
+There could be several different filenames that all refer to the same image binary, as described in {{metadata_filename_rules}}.
 If the Primary has received multiple hashes for a given image binary via the Targets role (see {{targets_images_meta}}) then it SHALL verify every hash for this image even though the image is identified by a single hash as part of its filename.

 #### Send latest time to Secondaries {#send_time_primary}